Public urged to stay at home as Storm Eunice approaches

 The Prince of Wales has cancelled a planned visit to Newport and Swansea as a result of the forecast.

-A Clarence House spokesperson said: “Following official guidance, the Prince of Wales’s visit to Newport and Swansea on Friday 18 February will not go ahead due to the dangers posed by Storm Eunice.
+A Clarence House spokesman said: “Following official guidance, the Prince of Wales’s visit to Newport and Swansea on Friday 18 February will not go ahead due to the dangers posed by Storm Eunice.

 “In the interests of public safety, these engagements will be postponed with a view to rescheduling at a future date.”